Skip to main content

 User activity monitoring and audits can help your cybersecurity team detect employees’ suspicious behavior, such as accessing data or services not relevant to the position, visiting public cloud storage services, or sending emails with attachments to private accounts.

-How to prevent insider data theft
+How to prevent theft of sensitive data by insiders

-Intellectual property theft: Intel, Proofpoint, Pfizer
+Intellectual property theft: Yahoo, Pfizer, Proofpoint

 Trade secrets are a key target for many cybercriminals.